vsokoltsov/Interview360Server/README.md

   * Generate `.env.prod` file for necessary environment variables
   * Generate `dev.conf` file in `deploy/nginx` folder according to the `development.conf.example`

+More information about environment variables you can find (here)[./docs/ENV.md]

 ## Application settings

 There are two main options of running and working with application: